cdapio/coopr/docs/docs/source/rest/tenants.rst

      - If the resource in the request is invalid
    * - 404 (NOT FOUND)
      - If the resource requested is not found
+   * - 409 (CONFLICT)
+     - If writing the tenant resource would cause quota violations

 Example
 ^^^^^^^^